Frames for signal processing on Cayley graphs: Introduction

 Taking the graph Fourier transform as defined above as a first step, a significant body of research has been devoted to generalizing classical tools from Fourier analysis to the case of signals defined on graphs.
 Important examples of such efforts include wavelet constructions (e.g.~\cite{Hammond:2011:WaveletsOnGraphViaSpectralGraphTheory,2009:Jansen:MultiscaleMethodGraphData,2014:Chui:RepsFunctionsBigData}), frame constructions (e.g.~\cite{2013:Shuman:SpectrumAdaptedWavelet,Shuman:2016:VertexFrequencyAnalysisOnGraphs}), constructions of wavelet-type frames (e.g.~\cite{2017:Dong:SparseRepWavelet,2018:Gobel:TightFramesDenoising,2013:Leonardi:TightWaveletFrames,2013:Shuman:SpectrumAdaptedWavelet}), and constructions of Gabor-type frames (e.g.~\cite{2016:Behjat:SignalAdaptedFrames, 2021:Ghandehari:GaborTypeFrames}) for graph signals.
 Normally, wavelet and frame constructions, as well as many other signal processing concepts, rely heavily on the choice of the Fourier basis.
-Thus, a `suitable' selection of eigenbasis for the graph Fourier transform plays a critical role in the success of this theory.
+Thus, a suitable selection of eigenbasis for the graph Fourier transform plays a critical role in the success of this theory.
 The significance of this phenomenon is accentuated when dealing with a graph (adjacency or Laplacian) matrix with high-dimensional eigenspaces.
 A prominent example of such a scenario is the case of a Cayley graph, particularly one that is associated with a non-Abelian group.

-A Cayley graph has vertices corresponding to elements of a group and edges generated by shifts with elements of an inverse-closed subset of the group.
-The underlying algebraic structure and highly symmetric nature of Cayley graphs make them a rich category of graphs for various applications, leading to the need for the advancement of further graph signal processing techniques for this class.
+A weighted Cayley graph has vertices corresponding to elements of a group $\bbG$ and weighted edges generated by an inverse-invariant function $w:\bbG\to [0,\infty)$, called a weight function (see Definition~\ref{def-cayley}).
+When $w$ is $\{0,1\}$-valued, this definition reduces to the definition of an unweighted Cayley graph.
+The underlying algebraic structure and highly symmetric nature of (weighted) Cayley graphs make them a rich category of graphs for various applications, leading to the need for the advancement of further graph signal processing techniques for this class.
 For examples of signal processing on Cayley graphs, see \cite{Rockmore, paper} for the case of Cayley graphs of the symmetric group, and see \cite{GSP-circulant2019,Kotzagiannidis2018,Chepuri2017} for the case of circulant graphs, which are Cayley graphs on $\bbZ_n$.